 If you have a library card from another public library in Jefferson or Waukesha Counties, you may use that card at the Jefferson Public Library.

-Holds notification – You can receive notification that your items are in or that they are coming due either by phone, email, or text message!!
+Holds notification – You can opt to receive notification that your items are in either by phone, email, or text message.

 What if I lose my card?